 '''

-yum install memcached -y

-service memcached start
+yum install memcached -y service memcached start chkconfig --level 3 memcached on

 '''

-Step 2e: MailScanner
+Step 3e: MailScanner

 MailScanner is the integrated engine that performs the various checks used to identify and classify spam and various threats.

 Baruwa manages the MailScanner configuration by storing the configurations in the PostgreSQL Database.
 MailScanner signatures can also be managed using Baruwa for both domains and individual users.